Is your skin undecided? Maybe a little two-faced?

 This has everything to do with the type of skin you have, and whilst you can’t change your genetic coding, understanding your biological parents’ skin types will help to keep your tricky skin in check.

 For example, humidity in the summer months causes the skin to sweat and increases oil production, leading to excess bacteria in the pores, which can cause pimples and breakouts.
 Cold weather can dry out your skin, causing flaking and inflammation.

 HORMONES AND STRESS

-This can create dry patches in some areas and promote activity in sebaceous glands, all of which lead to daily shine in the T-zone, which makes sense because there are more sebaceous glands on the nose and central panel of your face.
+This can create dry patches in some areas and promote activity in sebaceous glands, all of which lead to daily shine in the T-zone – which makes sense because there are more sebaceous (oil) glands on the nose and central panel of your face.

 SKIN TREATMENTS AND PRODUCTS

 Trying to counteract dryness with rich emollient moisturisers, will only serve to counteract your oily or dry skin problems further.